-The ladder logic is responsible for parsing and copying the received message and performing the proper control operation as expected by the client device.
-The processor must then respond to the Pass-Through block with a write block with the following format.
-This informs the module that the command has been processed and can be cleared from the Pass-Through queue.
+The ladder logic will be responsible for parsing and copying the received message and performing the proper control operation as expected by the Client device.
+The processor must then respond to the Pass-through block with a write block with the following format.